 Here’s a file structure you can follow and customise according to your requirements:

-Step 1: Create two folders called Projects and Assets on your drives.
+1. Create two folders called “Projects” and “Assets” on your drives.

-If you’re using InVideo, you can create and organize your files and folders online entirely on the cloud using these steps:
+If you’re using InVideo, you can create and organise your files and folders online entirely on the cloud using these steps:

-Step 2: Once the editor opens, go to the Folders tab.
+2. Once the editor opens, go to the “Folders” tab.

-Step 4: Next, create another folder called Assets to upload brand logos, music, etc., within the folder.
+4. Next, create another folder called “Assets” to upload brand logos, music, etc., within the folder.

 This is probably one of the most commonly overlooked tips, but one that can have a greater impact on your editing workflow than all of the above tips combined.
 Using the right hardware for video editing prevents video lags and renders graphics with ease.